The Vox AC/30 - summer 1959 to early 1960

 The AC30 in a new format: its cabinet and styling borrowed from the AC1/15, which had remained in production throughout 1958 and 1959.
 Tremolo and Vibrato come built in.
 There are no longer "standard" and "vibrato" models.

 The amplifier chassis comprised of two parts: the preamp, with controls, at the top of the cabinet; the power section fixed at the foot.
 This was the standard arrangement of the day, employed also by Selmer and other manufacturers.

 The AC/30 preamp section, which contained all the valves except the GZ34 rectifier, was initially a modified AC1/15 chassis.
 See the pictures of surviving amps towards the foot of this page.
 In early 1960 a dedicated AC/30 preamp was designed and put into production.

-The schematic of the single speaker dual-chassis AC/30 amplifier is OS/007, dated 1st January 1960.
+The schematic of the single speaker dual-chassis AC/30 amplifier is OS/007 was drawn out on 1st January 1960.
 Certain elements changed (or were variable) as production proceeded.